spel-uchile/Pypredict/README.md

 * The satellites' coverage can be added or removed.
 * It can show the South Atlantic Anomaly (SAA).
 * The time and date can be changed, speed up forward, backwards and paused.
-* Simulates deployments of one satellite from another and changes their TLEs according to the mass and the velocity.
+* Simulates deployments of one satellite from another and changes their TLEs according to their mass and the deployment speed velocity.
 * Displays the names, categories, position and orbital parameters in a table.
-* [Day](https://visibleearth.nasa.gov/images/73751/july-blue-marble-next-generation-w-topography-and-bathymetry) and [night](https://visibleearth.nasa.gov/images/144898/earth-at-night-black-marble-2016-color-maps) backround images from NASA
+* [Day](https://visibleearth.nasa.gov/images/73751/july-blue-marble-next-generation-w-topography-and-bathymetry) and [night](https://visibleearth.nasa.gov/images/144898/earth-at-night-black-marble-2016-color-maps) background images from [NASA](https://www.nasa.gov/).

 Current version: 3.2.1